 Timely and accurate claim adjudication is vital for healthcare providers to receive the revenue they are entitled to, ensuring financial stability and enabling them to continue delivering quality care.

-Payment posting is a major step where received payments from insurance companies, patients, and third-party payers are recorded and applied to patient accounts.
+Payment posting is a major step in which payments received from insurance companies, patients, and third-party payers are recorded and applied to patient accounts.
 This process demands precision to ensure accurate tracking of payments, adjustments, and patient balances.

 Efficient payment posting not only minimizes errors but also aids in revenue reconciliation and financial reporting.
 It is instrumental in maintaining a clear financial picture and optimizing the revenue cycle.

-Denial management is a critical component of healthcare revenue cycle management, focusing on identifying, analyzing, and resolving denied insurance claims.
+Denial management is another critical component of the healthcare revenue cycle management process, as it focuses on identifying, analyzing, and resolving denied insurance claims.
 Denied claims can lead to significant revenue loss if not addressed promptly and effectively.
 This stage involves investigating the reasons for denials, correcting errors, and resubmitting claims to ensure reimbursement.

 A robust denial management process not only improves revenue but also provides insights into areas where operational improvements can reduce future denials and enhance financial performance.